 The Washington Department of Fish and Wildlife (WDFW) envisions a Washington where fish and wildlife thrive in healthy habitats, and where people experience and enjoy our state's natural gifts for generations to come.
 By actively managing lands, restoring habitats, and preserving wild places, the department serves as a steward and guardian for Washington's natural places and wildlife.

-WDFW owns and manages about 1 million acres of land, including over 30 wildlife areas and over 500 water access areas.
+WDFW owns and manages more than 1 million acres of land, including over 30 wildlife areas and nearly 500 water access areas.
 The primary purpose of department lands is the preservation, protection, perpetuation, and management of fish and wildlife and their habitats.
 Public use may include fishing, hunting, fish and wildlife appreciation, and other outdoor recreational opportunities when compatible with healthy and diverse fish and wildlife populations (WAC 220-500-010).

 Be advised: Emergency regulation changes may occur throughout the year that will supersede information contained on this page.
 Regarding game management units, be aware that state, local, or municipal firearms restrictions and hunting closures may apply.